-- 7 If StO2 is not a current key parameter, touch the displayed parameter label located inside of any parameter tile to select StO2 < Ch> as a key parameter from the tile configuration menu, where < Ch> is the sensor channel.
-The channel options are A1 and A2 for ForeSight oximeter cable A and B1 and B2 for ForeSight oximeter cable B. - 8 The channel will appear in the upper left corner of the parameter tile.
-Touch the patient figure on the parameter tile to access the Sensor Configuration window.
+- If StO2 is not a current key parameter, touch the displayed parameter label located inside of any parameter tile to select StO2 <Ch> as a key parameter from the tile configuration menu, where <Ch> is the sensor channel.
+The channel options are A1 and A2 for ForeSight oximeter cable A and B1 and B2 for ForeSight oximeter cable B. - 8.
+The channel will appear in the upper left corner of the parameter tile.
+Touch the patient figure Des on the parameter tile to access the Sensor Configuration window.

-9 Select the Patient monitoring mode: adult
+9. Select the Patient monitoring mode: adult adult or pediatric

 The sensor mode selection is automatically selected based on the patient's entered body weight.
-Adult sensor mode is configured for any body weight ≥40 kg.
+Adult sensor mode is configured for any body weight $\geq$ 40 kg.

-- 10 Select the anatomical location of the sensor.
-See table 13-1 for a list of available sensor locations.
-The sensor locations are color coded based on the HemoSphere technology module connection port: - Green: Sensor locations for an ForeSight oximeter cable connected to port A on HemoSphere technology module - Blue: Sensor locations for an ForeSight oximeter cable connected to port B on HemoSphere technology module - 11 Touch the home icon to return to the monitoring screen.
+- 10. Select the anatomical location of the sensor.
+See Table 13-1 on page 231 for a list of available sensor locations.
+The sensor locations are color coded based on the HemoSphere technology module connection port: - Green: Sensor locations for a ForeSight oximeter cable connected to port A on HemoSphere technology module - Blue: Sensor locations for a ForeSight oximeter cable connected to port B on HemoSphere technology module

+11. Touch the home icon LLLI to return to the monitoring screen.